seregazhuk/seregazhuk.github.io_old/_posts/2016-07-03-laravel-logging-to-db.md

 }
 {% endhighlight %}

-Next, we can change our exception Hanlder, to specify what kind of exceptions we dont' want to log to database:
+Next, we can change our exception `Handler`, to specify what kind of exceptions we don't want to log to database:

 {% highlight php %}
 <?php